JackIABishop/Liber/README.md

 Terminal will download all of the necessary dependencies that the application requires to run.
 Then you can launch the 'Liber.xcworkspace' file.

 ## Support
-The GitHub Repo can be found here: [Liber Github](https://github.com/JackIABishop/Liber)

 If you require any help regarding this project, please contact [Jack](mailto:jack.bish96@gmail.com).

 ## Roadmap